 When it comes to selecting a lamp-free projector, there are numerous facts that you need to know about.
 Getting into comparison of lamp projectors with the laser projector or the LED projector has its strengths or critical factors.
 A few key factors are size, image quality, and cost.
 And in certain situations, it somehow works better than the other one.
 To figure out which one will win in the end, you need to learn what is the difference between laser and lamp projector and LED.

 Projectors are available in different types, namely LED, Laser, and Lamp-based.
 Let’s get into the discussion below to know about the laser projector vs. lamp vs. LED.

-Introduction about LED, Laser, and Lamp Projectors
+Introduction to LED, Laser, and Lamp Projectors

-In the LED vs. laser projectors, LEDs are pretty modern and are eco-friendly.
+In the LED vs. laser projectors, LEDs are pretty modern and eco-friendly.
 They have more incredible lifespans too.

 Comparison Table of Laser Projector vs. Lamp vs. LED

 In the below comparison table, you can know the differences between projector lamps vs. LED vs. laser:

 |Lumens||2000+ ANSI||Up to 2000 ANSI||3500+ ANSI|

 |Duration to Run||10,000 hours||30,000 Hours||20,000 hours|